autonity/docs.autonity.org/content/docs/concepts/oracle-network/_index.md

 - `_reports`: a reveal of the price report submitted for the previous round
 - `_salt`: a salt value used to generate the previous round's commitment

 Protocol then uses the _salt_ to verify the previous round's _commit_ matches the _reveal_ for that commit provided by the voter in the current round.
-This introduces a time lag in oracle price updates: prices are submitted in round `1`, revealed and median price data at the end of round `2`.
+This introduces a time lag in oracle price updates: prices are submitted in round `1`, revealed during round `2`, with median price data computed at the end of round `2`.

 To exemplify oracle frequency of new median price data publication from genesis in a scenario of vote period set to 30 blocks: